A2osX/A2osX/README.md

 Network drivers, Mouse, DHGR.DRV can load and fit in Aux LC.
 Now it's time to make all external BINs use new API, then GUI development will resume.

-**A2OSX.BOOT.po** : 140k A2osX boot disk with all binaries
+**A2OSX.BOOT.po** : 140k BOOT disk image with all binaries
-**A2OSX.DEV.po**  : 140k A2osX disk with ASM binaries, Debug Tools & INClude files
+**A2OSX.DEV.po**  : 140k disk image with ASM binaries, Debug Tools & INClude files
-**A2OSX.SRC.po**  : 800k S-C MASM boot disk with all sources
+**A2OSX.SRC.po**  : 800k S-C MASM boot disk image with all sources

 OApple+1,OApple+2,OApple+3 to switch between screens : Kernel Log, text, DHGR.
 (OApple+shift+1,OApple+shift+2,OApple+shift+3 on FR keyboard)

 ### **** Documentation WANTED ****

-Is there anybody who could provide "appletalk programmer's guide for the apple ii" ?
+Is there anybody who could provide "appletalk programmer's guide for the apple II" ?
 (Needed for KM.ATLK and AT commands development)

 ### **** Developers WANTED ****

 !!!
 Help on writing this code should be greatly appreciated !!!

 ...
 In Progress : Document API...
 In Progress : moving TCPIP to socket API